Kodkollektivet/kodkollektivet.se-3.0/README.md

 8. @kodkollektivet.se emails for board people ✅
 9. Address + Google Maps ✅
 10. Favicon ✅
+11. Someone suggested surveys (and I don't know what to do) ⚠️

 ### Other
 1. Refactor: EventController, PostController, ProjectController